The story behind the art on our packaging

 Can you find them?

-Learn more about the creation of the design.
+Learn more about the creation of the design, seen below.

 5018 Main Street Kansas City, MO 64112

-A permanent art display can be found in our tea room.
-The pieces are surrounded by antique Swiss artifacts including flags from the various cantons of Switzerland and a chalet, custom built by André himself.
-The artists and their associated pieces are listed below in the order in which they can be seen as you enter the tea room and transport yourself to the land of Switzerland.
+A collection of art work, surrounded by antique Swiss artifacts, including flags from the various cantons of Switzerland and a chalet that was custom built by André himself.
+The artists and their associated pieces are listed below in the order seen as you enter our retail shop and dining areas.

 Arch Unruh